Jared0o/Quicklo-backoffice/README.md

 # Quicklo

 Welcome to **Quicklo** – a fast and responsive e-commerce platform currently in development.
-Our goal is to create a seamless shopping experience, focusing on speed, user-friendly design, and smooth navigation.
+Our goal is to create a seamless shopping experience, focusing on speed.

 ## About the Project